straw-hat-team/adr/adrs/4937890790/README.md

-Also, having explicit names allows IDEs to figure out what you are trying to accomplish and give you much better autocomplete, refactoring, and automation, since those named-exports are static and don't require compilation, they are able to index the source code easier.
+Also, having explicit names allows IDEs to figure out what you are trying to accomplish and give you much better autocomplete, refactoring, and automation, since those named-exports are static and don't require runtime to figure out the names, they are able to index the source code much easier and algorithms could take advantage of the explicitness and static nature of such habit.

 ## Resolution